datstartup/ubuntuopenbox/_posts/2020-06-05-Nitrogen-Wallpapers-Slideshow.md

 ```
 whrere:

-* `--save` on the command line in order to create a saved `/home/user/.config/nitrogen/bg-saved.cfg` file for nitrogen to `--restore` when the system is rebooted.
+* `--save`: create a saved `/home/user/.config/nitrogen/bg-saved.cfg` file for nitrogen to `--restore` when the system is rebooted.

 * `--set-zoom-fill`: the style to which the wallpaper is set.